protocol/research-website/content/authors/jorge-soares/_index.md

 quote:
 ---

-Jorge holds BSc and MSc degrees in network engineering.
-He received a joint PhD from École polytechnique fédérale de Lausanne (Lausanne, Switzerland) and Instituto Superior Técnico – Universidade de Lisboa (Lisbon, Portugal) on the basis of his research on distributed and marine robotics.
+Jorge holds BSc and MSc degrees in communication networks engineering, with an emphasis on embedded systems and wireless sensor networks.
+He received a joint PhD in robotics, control, and intelligent systems at [École polytechnique fédérale de Lausanne](https://www.epfl.ch/en/) (Lausanne, Switzerland) and in electrical engineering at [Instituto Superior Técnico – Universidade de Lisboa](https://tecnico.ulisboa.pt/en/) (Lisbon, Portugal) on the basis of his research in distributed and underwater robotics.

 His technical interests cover a wide range of topics, from software engineering and communication protocols to sensor networks and marine technology.
-While in academia, he worked in multiple national and European research projects and published in international conferences and journals in networks and robotics.
-He was a patent examiner with the European Patent Office (The Hague, The Netherlands), where he worked mainly in the fields of human-computer interaction and construction of computers.
+While a researchers, he worked in several national and European research projects and published in multiple international conferences and journals.

+Following his doctoral studies, he served as a patent examiner with the [European Patent Office](https://www.epo.org/) (The Hague, The Netherlands), the second largest intergovernmental organisation in Europe, where he mainly worked in the fields of human-computer interaction and construction of computers.

+In his spare time, Jorge volunteers with [IEEE](https://www.ieee.org/), having started as a student branch chair in 2007 and since served in numerous roles at the section, region, and global levels.